-Notes shall be completed by the case coordinator.
+Notes shall be completed by the Case Coordinator.
 These notes shall be entered the child's chart, reflecting the delivery of services according to the treatment plan.
 This documentation shall address the child's responses to interventions and the progress of the child on individualized goals and objectives.
 The note shall include any significant events that occurred during the week and shall also summarize contacts with family members and other involved agencies.
 If an unmet need is identified, the note shall reflect the actions to be taken to revise the plan to meet that need.
-The case coordinator shall document specific services and activities they are providing to each child.
-Each month the weekly progress notes shall be sent to the CMP Case Manager.
+The Case Coordinator shall document specific services and activities they are providing to each child.
+Each month the weekly progress notes shall be sent to the CWCMP Case Manager.
 The Monthly Progress Report Form shall be submitted to each child's provider no later than the 15th of each month following the reporting month, for all children who are in placement more than 15 days of that calendar month.
-Submission will be accepted by e-mail to:
+Submission will be accepted by email to:

-- Cornerstones of Care: KSmonthlyprogressreports@Cornerstonesofcare.org - KVC: KVCMonthlyReports@KVC.org - St. Francis Ministries: MonthlyProgressReports@st-francis.org - TFI: MonthlyReports@TFIFamily.org
+- Cornerstones of Care: KSmonthlyprogressreports@Cornerstonesofcare.org - KVC: KVCMonthlyReports@KVC.org - St. Francis Ministries: MonthlyProgressReports@st-francis.org - TFI: MonthlyReports@TFIFamily.org - Emberhope: Connectthroughreports@emberhope.org